-In order to verify military experience, a copy of a DD-214 must be given to the Human Resources Department.
+To verify military experience, a copy of a DD-214 must be given to the Human Resources Department.
 Professional/Technical/Supervisory and Administrative personnel will not be granted military experience.
-Instructional employees can bring in ten (10) years of military experience and noninstructional employees can bring in three (3) years of military experience.
+Instructional employees can bring in ten (10) years of military experience.
+Non-instructional and Confidential Military Veterans may be granted a \$500 supplement for military experience provided a DD-214 is submitted to the Human Resources Department for review and approval.
+At least one year of full-time military active duty is required to be eligible for the supplement.
 If the DD-214 is received within forty-five (45) days of the employee's start date, the new pay will be retroactive back to his/her start date.
 If the DD-214 is received after the first forty-five (45) days of employment, the new pay will start at the beginning of the pay period in which it is received.
-The combination of military and previous experience cannot exceed ten (10) years for noninstructional employees.